 "It protects against disease, against sucking and chewing pests.
 It's really good in saline soils.
 It will draw up salts and stop salts being available to plants so if you have salty soils you apply that and plants have a chance to grow."

-Mr Heckendorf concluded that all of his farming land would now be treated, as this year was the driest on record and what he saw gave him confidence in the product's potential.
+Mr Heckendorf concluded that all of his farming land would now be treated, as last year was the driest on record and what he saw gave him confidence in the product's potential.